daylinmorgan/clonmapper/md/03-methods.md

 9. Add 300 $\mu$L of the transfection mix slowly and dropwise to each well of HEK-293T cells.

-10. 16-18 hours post-transfection, carefully remove media containing Lipofectamine^TM^ 2000 complexes and slowly replenish with DMEM supplemented with 20% FBS without antibiotics.[^19][^20]
+10. 16-18 hours post-transfection, carefully remove and dipose of media containing Lipofectamine^TM^ 2000 complexes and slowly replenish with DMEM supplemented with 20% FBS **without antibiotics**.[^19][^20]

 [^19]: You are working with live virus at this stage and beyond.
 Stringently adhere to all biosafety procedures.
+Bleach and UV all media and containers exposed to live virus and virus producing reagents.

 [^20]: Cells exposed to lentivirus are fragile and extra care must be taken in removing and adding media.

-11. 48 hours post-transfection, harvest viral containing supernatant and store in a 50 mL conical tube at 4 °C. Replenish media dropwise on virus producing cells. [^21]
+11. 48 hours post-transfection, harvest viral containing supernatant and store in a 50 mL conical tube at 4 °C. Optional: To increase viral harvest,replenish media dropwise on virus producing cells for next day collection. [^21]

 [^21]: Virus should be stored in labeled secondary containment.

-12. 72 hours post-transfection, harvest viral containing supernatant and combine with 48 hour viral collection.[^22][^23]
+12. Optional: 72 hours post-transfection, harvest final viral containing supernatant and combine with 48 hour viral collection.[^22][^23]

 [^22]: Virus-producing HEK-293T cells should be bleached and UV irradiated in culture for at least 30 minutes to inactivate remaining virus before disposal.